yfigueira/repo-browser/README.md

 ## *Running the app*
 In order to run this application you will need to:

-- clone this repository: `git clone repo-browser`
+- clone this repository: `git clone https://github.com/yfigueira/repo-browser.git`
 - navigate to the project root directory: `cd repo-browser`
 - run the application: `mvn spring-boot:run`
 - in your web browser, navigate to `http://localhost:8080/swagger-ui.html` and try making a GET request providing a GitHub username